ryanvmenezes/lawlers-law/README.md

 ## Part 1: Getting the data

 The `data` folder contains the process for gathering the data.
 It's written using two python scripts, both contained within jupyter notebooks.
-Check that folder's [README](/data/README.md) for more.
+Check that folder's [README](/data/) for more.

 ## Part 2: Testing Lawler's Law

 The `thelaw` folder contains the code that did the analysis.
 It's written in R, spread across some R Markdown files.
-That folder's [README](/thelaw/README.md) has a table of contents.
+That folder's [README](/thelaw/) has a table of contents.

 Questions?
 Critiques?
-Get in touch: Email me at ryan.menezes@latimes.com or [@ryanvmenezes](https://twitter.com/ryanvmenezes/) on Twitter.
+Get in touch: ryan.menezes@latimes.com or [@ryanvmenezes](https://twitter.com/ryanvmenezes/).